 State of Colorado Emergency Operations Line

-As of June 30, 2012 the point of contact for counties to report wildland fires or to request any all-hazard assistance is the State of Colorado Emergency Operations Line at (303) 279-8855.
+The point of contact for counties to report wildland fires or to request any all-hazard assistance is the State of Colorado Emergency Operations Line at (303) 279-8855.

 This number will connect emergency managers with the on-duty Watch Center personnel of the Colorado Department of Public Safety.
 They will then notify the appropriate DHSEM staff and for a wildfire incident the appropriate Colorado Division of Fire Prevention and Control Fire Management Officer.